 Zurich (CH) * 1994 * Shedhalle * 8 weeks

-In Zurich a shelter for drug-addicted sex wokers was established.
+In Zurich a shelter for female sex wokers struggling with drug use issues was established.
 For six years, the facility provided a place to sleep for women who needed to get some rest during the day.

-Of course it was not easy to get all of the VIPs on board.
-As in many WochenKlausur projects, a trick was also used here: first the mayor was invited and told that his colleague, the Socialist party secretary, would also be participating, but only if the mayor had also committed himself.
-Flattered in this way, the mayor agreed, and half an hour later the same result was achieved with the party secretary.
-Because the governing Socialist party got involved, the other parties also pledged their participation, and the journalists soon followed.
+Of course, it was not easy to get well-known representatives from the respective fields on board, but as with many WochenKlausur projects, a strategic approach was taken: First, the president of the city council (mayor) was invited with the suggestion that his colleague, the SP party secretary, would participate only if he, the president, also joined.
+Flattered, the president agreed, and half an hour later, the same approach succeeded with the party secretary.
+Since the ruling SP participated, the other parties agreed as well, and naturally, the media followed suit.

 Katharina Lenz, Petra Mallek, Stefania Pitscheider, Isabelle Schaetti, Matthias Schellenberg, Nina Schneider, Simon Selbherr, Wolfgang Zinggl